 Unlike local planning permissions, which are considered by local authorities, DCO applications are made to the Planning Inspectorate (PINS).
 This independent body administers the application process on behalf of the relevant Secretary of State, including normally a maximum six month examination into the proposals with which interested parties can get involved.
 In this case, the appropriate government department is the Department for Business, Energy & Industrial Strategy (BEIS).

-The planning process for the application has been accepted and the process will be managed by the Planning Inspectorate (PINS) on behalf of the Secretary of State for Business, Energy & Industrial Strategy (BEIS) and the final decision will be made by the Secretary of State for Business, Energy and Industrial Strategy, not East Cambridgeshire District Council.
+The planning application for the application has been accepted and the process will be managed by the Planning Inspectorate (PINS) on behalf of the Secretary of State for Business, Energy & Industrial Strategy (BEIS) and the final decision will be made by the Secretary of State for Business, Energy and Industrial Strategy, not East Cambridgeshire District Council.

 East Cambridgeshire District Council is a Statutory Consultee and will make representations on the application to PINS at the relevant times in accordance with the process set by PINS.
-Sunnica Ltd is expected to submit the DCO application in late Summer 2021 with the examination stage to follow and a decision is expected in 2022.
 Further information on the DCO application process and how to participate can be found on the National Infrastructure Planning website.
 Once the Applicant (Sunnica Ltd) has published and notified people of an accepted application, the Planning Inspectorate has approximately three months to prepare for the Examination.
 During this Pre-examination stage, people will be able to register to become an Interested Party on the application by making a Relevant Representation to PINS.